 How does the basic equal distance or angle bisect mirror system work?

 The mirror kicking handout and “VEPS GEMS – Part V: Banks and Kicks” (BD, May, 2010) describe and illustrated the basic equal-rail-distance mirror system, which is a visual application of the classic 2-to-1 system.
-The following video from Vol. III of How to Aim Pool Shots (HAPS) shows how the classic “mirror system” works:
+The following videos, the 2nd from Vol. III of How to Aim Pool Shots (HAPS), show how the classic “mirror system” works:

 For more information, see HAPS – Part VII: Kick Shots (Billiards Digest, May, 2015).
 Sometimes, people mirror and aim with the tip under the cushion.
 This works well for medium-speed shots at medium kicking distances under typical conditions, but it doesn’t work well for all types of kicks.
 Whether you mirror and aim relative to the rail groove (in from of the cushion), along the line of diamonds (behind the cushion), or under the cushion depends on shot speed and distance.
 It also depends on conditions.
 See the mirror kicking handout and the video above for more info and demonstrations.

 The basic mirror (angle in equals angle out) systems provide a point of reference only.
 You must compensate your aim for a given shot based on the many effects and factors to consider.